vertesy/MarkdownHelpers/README.md

 md.write.as.list.
 Writes a vector as a (numbered) list into the report file.

 - #### 11 `md.image.linker()`
 md.image.linker.
 Format a markdown image reference (link) to a .pdf and .png versions of graph,  and insert both links to the markdown report, set by "path_of_report".
-If the "b.png4Github" variable is set, the .png-link is set up such,  that you can upload the whole report with the .png image into your GitHub repo's wiki,  under "Reports"/OutDir/ (Reports is a literal string, OutDir is the last/deepest  directory name in the "OutDir" variable.
+If the "b.png4GitHub" variable is set, the .png-link is set up such,  that you can upload the whole report with the .png image into your GitHub repo's wiki,  under "Reports"/OutDir/ (Reports is a literal string, OutDir is the last/deepest  directory name in the "OutDir" variable.
 See create_set_OutDir() function.).
 This function is called by the ~wplot functions.

 - #### 12 `llwrite_list()`
 llwrite_list.
 Print a list object from R, one element per line, into your markdown report

 - #### 13 `md.import()`
  md.import.
-Import and concatenated an external markdown or text file to the report
+Import and concatenate an external markdown or text file to the report

 - #### 14 `md.LogSettingsFromList()`
 md.LogSettingsFromList.
 Log the parameters & settings used in the script and stored in a list, in a table format   in the report.